-The purpose of this safeguarding and child protection policy is to ensure every child who is a registered pupil at Our Lady of Perpetual Succour Catholic Primary School is safe and protected from harm.
-The Department for Education's (DfE) 'Keeping Children Safe in Education' (September 2022), defines safeguarding and promoting the welfare of children as:
+The purpose of this safeguarding and child protection policy is to ensure every child who is a registered pupil at Our Lady's is safe and protected from harm.
+The Department for Education's (DfE) 'Keeping Children Safe in Education' (September 2023), defines safeguarding and promoting the welfare of children as:

-- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.